KnowEnG/Samples_Clustering_Pipeline/README.md

 * * *
-## How to run this pipeline with Our data
+## How to run this pipeline with Your data
 * * *

 __***Follow steps 1-4 above then do the following:***__